The technetronic era involves the gradual appearance of a more controlled

 movements of the past have largely played out

-and shown themselves as being incapable of really delivering.
+and shown themselves as being incapable of really delivering the dream.

 The American Dream is lost" by Ray Dalio